Polymer/polymer/PRIMER.md

 Placing an object-valued `properties` property on your prototype allows you to define metadata regarding your Custom Element's properties, which can then be accessed via an API for use by other Polymer features.

 By itself, the `properties` feature **doesn't do anything**.
-It only provides API for asking questions about these special properties (see featues below for details).
+It only provides API for asking questions about these special properties (see features below for details).

 Example: